taskcontrols/py-taskcontrol/README.md

 # workflow
-Workflow is a library to create tasks based workflows.
+Workflow is a python library to create tasks based on named workflows.
 It allows middlewares before and after each task